andrei-lazer/order-book/README.md

 # 📈 Order Book Matching Engine

-This is a price-time priority order book implemented in C++.
+This is a price-time priority limit order book implemented in C++.

 ## 🚀 Features
 - Add and delete 'Good till Cancelled' orders.